-The climate screen shows the climate details for each block - average temp, average rainfall, annual PET and if the block has snowfall anytime during the year.
+The climate tab shows the climate details for each block and is the place to add snowfall.

-The climate screen displays the climate that has been determined for each block - there is no ability to enter or edit a blocks climate manually.
+Each block’s monthly climate is summarised to an annual value that is displayed under the climate tab - there is no ability to enter or edit a blocks climate manually.

-If snow fall occurs on the farm you can enter it on the climate screen.
+If snowfall occurs on the farm, you can enter it on the climate tab.
 Snowfall can only be entered on pastoral blocks.
-OverseerFM assumes that all snow melts in the month that it falls and that snow/ice cover does not affect runoff from subsequent rainfall events.
+OverseerFM assumes that all snow melts in the month that it falls, and that snow/ice cover does not affect runoff from subsequent rainfall events.

 Snowfall can be applied to multiple blocks that have the same snowfall depth and type (ie light, average or heavy).
 If there is a difference in snowfall for some blocks you will need to enter those separately by adding another snowfall event by selecting the add snowfall button.

 When snowfall is deleted at the block level on the climate screen, all blocks that were within the snowfall event will also have their snowfall deleted.